 If you have a long-running task, it’s not always wise to wait for it to finish.
 I mean why keep the terminal occupied for a particular command?
-In Linux, you can send a command or process to background so that the command would be running but the terminal will be free for you to run other commands.
+In Linux, you can send a command or process to the background so that the command would be running but the terminal will be free for you to run other commands.

-Start a Linux process in background directly
+Start a Linux process in the background directly

-If you know that the command or process is going to take a long time, it would be a better idea to start the command in background itself.
+If you know that the command or process is going to take a long time, it would be a better idea to start the command in the background itself.

 your_command &